Something went wrong

 205 Washington Oil Companies You Can Trust

-With 91,890,913.275 gallons of fuel oil delivered to Washington houses last winter, the Washington community looks to its 205 oil companies to keep their oil tanks full.
+With 91,890,913.275 gallons of number two heating oil delivered to Washington families the last heating season, the Washington community depends on its 205 oil companies when temperatures dip.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Washington, two of the closest terminals are Shell in Providence, RI and Sprague in Providence, RI.
-Then, the truck delivers the number two heating oil to residences and companies throughout Washington and the surrounding region.
+Then, the truck delivers the #2 heating oil to residences and companies throughout Washington and the surrounding area.